 Additionally, all students will participate in a senior capstone course that is designed to bridge the gap between their educational experience and future career.
 Students are evaluated using direct and indirect assessment to assure competency within the profession using a comprehensive assessment plan.

 View our current program guides for Aviation Education Specialization and Aviation Maintenance Management Specialization.
 There are additional costs associated with the aviation education major.
-Please contact one of the aviation faculty for up-to-date information.
+Please see the costs page for more information.
 There are no additional admission requirements to enroll in the Aviation Program.

-Also, check out what's happening at the Brookings Airport.
+Also, check out what's happening at the Brookings Airport via our Facebook page.

 - Full and part time flight instructors: 24 CFI’s